marstraveler01/ACGDisabler/README.md

 -more coming soon

-DEVELOMENT TEMPORARY HALTED, AS ALL OF MY ACCOUNTS ARE BANNED

 How to use:

-a mspaint plugin, ckeck releases
+a mspaint plugin, check releases

+❓How to update code?

+-check disabler folder and replace the Disaber.txt with the version of ur liking (u can use ur own code too)